NM-TAFE/civ-ipriot-in-class-demos/activities/carpark-prj-guided.md

       }
 ```

-The diagram omits methods and attributes that are not relevant to the relationship between the object.
+The diagram omits methods and attributes that are not relevant to the relationship between the classes.
 Notice that the `Carpark` class has a `register` method that allows it to register sensors and displays.

 Notice also that displays and sensors reference a carpark and a carpark references displays.
 This kind of two way relationship is not always advisable.
 But for this project, it is acceptable.